Florence S. Downs PhD Program in Nursing Research and Theory Development

 Access the application for our PhD program.
 All applicants to our PhD program are required to submit the following documents at the time of application:

-1. One (1) transcript from each post-secondary school attended.
+1. One (1) transcript from each post-secondary school that you have attended.
 We can review applications with unofficial transcripts.
 Admitted students will be asked to submit official transcripts prior to beginning coursework at NYU Meyers.

 2. Resume.